Self-Healing through Vipassana Meditation: a helpful contrast with TWR

 The ten-day Vipassana retreat was an enormous boost in these regards.
 I have felt more inner peace and quiet than ever before in my life.
 When I ask myself what was helpful in the meditation retreat, a number of items stand out.

-Just taking the time to be quiet was a blessing, in a setting where phones, emails and all other non-Vipassana communications were halted.
+was a blessing, in a setting where phones, emails and all other non-Vipassana communications were halted.
 My roommate, an experienced meditator, walked everywhere with a measured, slow pace.
 His presence provided a model for quietness with which I resonated, as I deliberately mimicked his way of ambulating.
 This was reinforced on days eight and nine of the course, during which we were all instructed to make every movement a conscious, deliberate part of our meditation.

-Observing sensations in the body, and letting them dissipate as I focused on my breathing was a healing experience.
+was a healing experience.
 I was initially struck by the helpfulness of observing the coolness of air on inhalation and warmth on exhalation.
 Connecting with the sensations felt to me a more centering focus than had my earlier practices of counting breaths or acknowledging “in” on the in-breath and “out” on the out-breath.

 At first it was a struggle for me to remain concentrated for such long periods.
 On the second day, immediately after I was called up with three other students to briefly discuss our progress with the Teaching Assistant, my focus was dramatically enhanced.
 It was as though I had stepped into the energy pattern of focus, or a light switch had been turned on.
 This lasted till the end of the day, and had mostly dissipated by the next morning.
 My concentration slowly improved again after that, but not nearly to the steadiness of focus I had experienced on the second day.
 Mentioning this to the instructor on the fourth day, he said he could not explain this, and certainly could not take credit for having inspired or facilitated it.
 I continue to wonder whether I might have somehow resonated with him or with my roommate, who was one of the other students sitting with me in discussion with the instructor.